 If this is the way you’re used to working, there’s probably a constant tremor of stress running through your workdays (and your team’s), whether you realize it or not.
 On a well-run project, everyone needs to have clear visibility into project status—from the executive team to project managers and team members.

 This happens when you have a central location that provides instant and total visibility into all project activity.
-Then, you have access to key details needed to do your job well, like: who’s assigned what; how much time a project item has until completion; how resources are being allocated—and how all this data affects your schedule.
+Then, you have access to key details needed to do your job well, such as who is assigned what, how much time a project item has until completion, how resources are being allocated, and how all this data affects your schedule.

 Here are some key benefits of having visibility into your projects:

 - You have the confidence of knowing, at all times, where your project stands.

 - Your boss, stakeholders, and teams trust and respect your project leadership.

 - You can use your time and project insight to craft strategy and make meaningful business decisions.